Original Publication (of Jennifer Akin's essay): March 2005.

-The distinction between news and entertainment can at times be fuzzy, but news is technically facts and interpretation of facts, including editorial opinions, expressed by journalism professionals.
+Going back to what Jennifer Akin wrote in 2005, the distinction between news and entertainment can at times be fuzzy, but news is technically facts and interpretation of facts, including editorial opinions, expressed by journalism professionals.
 Which facts are included, how they are reported, how much interpretation is given, and how much space or time is devoted to a news event is determined by journalists and management and will depend on a variety of factors ranging from the editorial judgment of the reporters and editors, to other news events competing for the same time or space, to corporate policies that reflect management's biases.

 Not only do the media report the news, they create the news by deciding what to report.
 The "top story" of the day has to be picked from the millions of things that happened that particular day.
 After something is deemed newsworthy, there are decisions on how much time or space to give it, whom to interview, what pictures to use, and how to frame it.
 Often considered by editors, but seldom discussed, is how the biases and interests of management will impact these determinations.
 All of these decisions add up to the audience's view of the world, and those who influence the decisions influence the audience.